mtr65/tempidity-logger/README.md

 # tempidity-logger
-Python 3 code for displaying and logging temperature and humidty data with a Raspberry Pi.
+Python 3 code for displaying and logging temperature and humidity data with a Raspberry Pi.

 For this project I am using a Raspberry Pi model 3 A+ with a DHT22 digital temperature and humidity sensor connected to the RPi GPIO port.